loning/the-binarymath/docs/psi-collapse-riemann/proof-universal-phi-representation.md

 **Lemma 1.1** (Zeckendorf's Theorem): Every positive integer has a unique representation as a sum of non-consecutive Fibonacci numbers.

 *Proof*: By strong induction and the greedy algorithm.
-Given any integer n, we can uniquely express:
+Given any integer $n$, we can uniquely express:
 $$
 n = \sum_{i} F_i
 $$